AlieksieievYurii/foody-application/README.md

 <img src="git-res/2.png" width=200>&nbsp;
 <img src="git-res/3.png" width=200>&nbsp;

 In order to get access to the application user must sign up and then confirm an email.
-If the user checked "I want to cook", it is also needed to be accepter by the administrator.
+If the user checked "I want to cook", it is also needed to be accepted by the administrator.

 <img src="git-res/1.png" width=200>&nbsp;
 <img src="git-res/4.png" width=200>&nbsp;
 <img src="git-res/7.png" width=200>&nbsp;

-When the user is cook or administrator, then there is a view to select a specific role.
+When the user is a cook or administrator, then there is a view to select a specific role.

 <img src="git-res/5.png" width=200>&nbsp;
 <img src="git-res/8.png" width=200>&nbsp;

 ### 2 Client view
-On the client view user can order some food.
-There is rouned buttons which represents food categories(this is not impemented in the beta version).
+In the client view, the user can order some food.
+There are round buttons that represent food categories(this is not implemented in the beta version).

 <img src="git-res/6.png" width=200>&nbsp;